 Laws and Federal orders issued beginning in 2001 have established requirements for the BLM and/or DOE related to renewable energy development.
-They provide the drivers for specific actions being taken or being proposed by these agencies to facilitate solar energy development.
+They provide the drivers for specific actions taken by these agencies to facilitate solar energy development.
 These laws and orders include Executive Order (E.O.)
 13212 “Actions to Expedite Energy-Related Projects”, the Energy Policy Act of 2005, the Energy Independence and Security Act of 2007, DOI Secretarial Order 3285A1, E.O.
 13514 “Federal Leadership in Environmental, Energy, and Economic Performance”, E.O.
 13783 “Promoting Energy Independence and Economic Growth”, DOI Secretarial Orders 3349 and 3351, and DOE Secretarial Order 3297.

 The BLM has developed regulations that implement the requirements of law through a public rulemaking process.
 The principal BLM regulations that affect the processing of applications for development of solar energy facilities are included in 43 CFR 2800.